aptos-interiit/team22/README.md

 - [x] Add Wallet Connectivity
 - [x] Add Real-time distribution of revenue generated from listener interactions, tips, or paid content.
 - [x] Add UI that allows listeners to discover, interact, and pay tips to artists.
-- [x] Smart contracts to handle the automated distribution of funds and validate transactions.
+- [x] Add Smart contracts to handle the automated distribution of funds and validate transactions.
-- [x] Community-driven governance model (DAO) for protocol updates and feature additions.
+- [x] Add Community-driven governance model (DAO) for protocol updates and feature additions.

 <!-- CONTACT -->